 **Effective Monday, 5/4/2020**

+We hope this finds you and your family in good health.
+We miss you!
+All of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one things has remained the same: our commitment to your safety.

 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the infection control procedures we follow in order to keep our team and patient family safe.

 Our office follows recommendations made by the American Dental Association (ADA), the Montana Dental Board, the Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 We do this to make sure that our infection control procedures are current and adhere to each agencies’ recommendations.

 As most of you have heard, Governor Bullock‘s Phase I of reopening our state was effective on Monday, April 27, 2020, and Phase II started Monday, June 1st.
 In addition to the strict infection control guidelines that have been in place for many years, some new procedures have been added for us to be allowed to open.
 We assure you that our team has been hard at work researching these guidelines to come up with a plan to ensure that our patients and team remain safe.